 - read simple words by saying each sound and blending the sounds together

-- notice when they have made an error when reading and fix up the error
+- notice when they have made an error when reading and fix the error

 - write simple or familiar words by saying the sounds slowly and matching those sounds to the letter(s) that represent them